 If you have a large tax debt, the IRS payment plan process involves a detailed financial and legal analysis.
 You must convince the government that your financial statements are accurate, your living expenses are reasonable, and that your proposal meets IRS standards.
 It may be in your best interest to consult with an experienced tax lawyer before you file a proposed payment plan.
-A lawyer can help you understand your legal rights and responsibilities and formulate a realistic plan.
+An IRS lawyer can help you understand your legal rights and responsibilities and formulate a realistic plan.
 And, if the IRS rejects your installment agreement, a lawyer can help you with an appeal.

 Paying Off an IRS Installment Agreement